hybridgroup/cylon-sphero-ble/README.md

-# Cylon.js For Ollie
+# Cylon.js For Sphero BLE Robots

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics, physical computing, and the Internet of Things (IoT).

-This repository contains the Cylon.js adaptor/drivers to connect to the Ollie from Orbotix (http://www.gosphero.com/ollie/).
+This repository contains the Cylon.js drivers to connect to the Sphero BB-8 and Sphero Ollie Bluetooth Low Energy (BLE) robots from Sphero (http://www.sphero.com/).

+It uses the Sphero.js node module (https://github.com/orbotix/sphero.js) created by [@orbotix](https://github.com/orbotix) thank you!

 Want to use Ruby on robots?
 Check out our sister project Artoo (http://artoo.io)